 Wolfram has extensive experience in the recording studio.
 He has recorded four titles on the Naxos label in his series of Franz Liszt Opera Transcriptions and two other chamber music titles for Naxos with violinist Philippe Quint (music of Miklos Rosza and John Corigliano).
 Also for Naxos he has recorded the music of Earl Kim with piano and orchestra - the RTE National Symphony Orchestra of Ireland behind him.
 For the Albany label, he recorded the piano concertos of Edward Collins with Marin Alsop and the Royal Scottish National Orchestra.
 He most recently recorded the Bach Goldberg Variations on the PlayClassics label.

-As educator and teacher, Mr. Wolfram is Head of the Piano Department at the Eastern Music Festival in North Carolina, and a regular featured guest at the Colorado College Music Festival in Colorado Springs, Colorado.
-At the acclaimed Manhattan School of Music he teaches chamber music and was recently appointed a private piano studio.
+As educator and teacher, Mr. Wolfram serves as a member of the piano faculty at Manhattan School of Music, where he also coaches chamber music.
+He is also a long-standing member of the piano faculty at the Eastern Music Festival in North Carolina, and a regular featured guest at the Colorado College Music Festival in Colorado Springs, Colorado.

 In print and other media Wolfram was the focus of a full chapter in Joseph Horowitz's book, The Ivory Trade: Music and the Business of Music at the Van Cliburn International Piano Competition.
 On television, he was a featured pianist in the documentary of the 1986 Tchaikovsky International Piano Competition.

-A graduate of the Juilliard School, William Wolfram resides in New York City with his wife and two daughters and is a Yamaha
+A graduate of the Juilliard School, William Wolfram resides in New York City and is a Yamaha artist.